7 FAM 1240

 c.
 Consular officers no longer obtain tax information from renunciants as previously required by the Health Insurance Portability and Accountability Act of 1996 (otherwise known as the Kennedy-Kassebaum Bill), Public Law 104-191, signed into law on August 21, 1996.
 The American Jobs Creation Act of 2004 (AJCA) (Public Law 108-357) made substantial changes to both the tax Section 877 (26 U.S.C.
 877) of the Internal Revenue Codes and information reporting rules 26 U.S.C.
 6039G that apply to individuals who expatriated or terminated their residency after June 3, 2004.

 d.
-U.S. citizens and U.S. noncitizen nationals who lose nationality, and legal permanent resident aliens who turn in/abandon their green cards must file a new Form IRS-8854, Initial and Annual Expatriation Information Statement.
+U.S. citizens and U.S. noncitizen nationals who lose nationality, and legal permanent resident aliens who turn in/abandon their permanent resident cards must file a new Form IRS-8854, Initial and Annual Expatriation Information Statement.
 Form IRS-8854 must be filed directly with the IRS Philadelphia Service Center rather than with a U.S. embassy or consulate.
-In countries without a reliable mail service, the post may forward the Form IRS-8854 to CA/OCS/L for transmittal to the IRS.
+In countries without a reliable mail service, the post may forward the Form IRS-8854 to CA/OCS/ACS for transmittal to the IRS.

 e.
 Form DS-4081, Statement of Understanding Concerning the Consequences and Ramifications of Relinquishment or Renunciation of U.S. Citizenship, reflects current guidance regarding tax implications and loss of nationality and IRS requirements that expatriates file Form IRS-8854, Initial and Annual Expatriation Information Statement.